lampham-devwannabe/lampham-devwannabe/README.md

 - 👋 Hi, I’m @lamphamz [ Pham Thanh Lam ]
 - 👀 I’m a newbie at software developing
-- 🌱 I’m currently learning Software Engineering at FPT University
+- 🌱 I’m currently learning Software Engineering
-- 📫 Phone: 0843128004
-- Email: lamphamondahood@gmail.com
+- ༼ つ ◕_◕ ༽つ🍰🍔🍕

 <!---
 lampham-devwannabe/lampham-devwannabe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.